Ocean farmers use a ruler to check how much the seaweed has grown.

 3D Ocean Farming

-Take a look at this 3D ocean farm.
-You can see the buoys.
-They hold ropes.
-The ropes support seaweed.
-It grows downward in long ribbons.
-Scallops and mussels grow in nets.
-Oysters grow in cages on the seafloor.
+Take a look at one version of a 3D ocean farm.
+Now you can see the purpose of those black buoys.
+They hold up ropes that form the backbone of an underwater framework.
+The ropes support kelp that grows downward in long, wavy ribbons.
+Scallops and mussels grow in nets that hang between the kelp.
+And below it all, oysters grow in cages on the seafloor.

-Anchors keep the buoys and ropes in place.
+Anchors keep the buoys and ropes in place, even during violent storms.

 Scallops grow in hanging baskets.